textpattern/textpattern.github.io/tags/tag-basics/shortcodes.md

 * The `<txp:yield name="your-attribute" />` tag can be used to process attributes inside your custom tag.
 Add the `default` attribute to it if you want to set a default value.
 * The `<txp:if_yield name="your-attribute">` container tag can be used to determine if the attribute has been supplied.
 Works with `<txp:else />`.

-So you can use this new tag anywhere you like:
+So you can use this new tag any way you like:

 ```html
 <txp::figure id="130" />